bjeanes/culture/README.md

 #### Hiring

+* Don't hire for teams.
+Hire great people, let them pick the team they want to be on.
+  * Team can say no
+  * Bad projects who can't compel people to join them will die.
+Let them.
 * *Hire for culture fit first, talent second*
 * *Only hire people you can trust*
   * Policies/procedures are created when you can't trust your employees — i.e. you made bad hires.